AlexJohnSadowski/Alex-s-Weather-Prophecy/README.md

 #### Possible improvements:

-- If the application grew bigger, I would consider using Redux or ContextAPI instead of useState hook for the easier state management.
-Furthermore, we could store the functions in a separate place and rely more on the encapsulation in general.
+- ~~If the application grew bigger, I would consider using Redux or ContextAPI instead of useState hook for the easier state management.
+Furthermore, we could store the functions in a separate place and rely more on the encapsulation in general.~~ Mostly done.
 - Possible improvements for the icon/background cases, depending on the rain/storm/snow/etc.
 - Replacing JS with TS.
 - More unit tests